CDDLeiden/QSPRpred/docs/use.rst

 Feature calculation
 """""""""""""""""""
-There are six different descriptor sets that can be calculated at the moment, namely Morgan fingerprints, rdkit, Mordred, Mold2 and Padel descriptors, and the physicochemical properties used in the QSAR models in the DrugEx papers.
+There are seven different descriptor sets that can be calculated at the moment, namely Morgan fingerprints, rdkit, Mordred, Mold2 and Padel descriptors, the physicochemical properties used in the QSAR models in the DrugEx papers, and the SMILES based signatures of extended valence.
 They can also be combined.
 For more control over the descriptorcalculator settings use the python API.

 ..  code-block::

     # With Morgan, RDkit, Mordred, Mold2, PaDEL and DrugEx descriptors
-        ### note Mold2 does not work!!!!!!!!!
         python -m qsprpred.data_CLI -i parkinsons_pivot.tsv -pr GABAAalpha -pr NMDA -r REG -sp random -sf 0.15 -fe Morgan RDkit Mordred Mold2 PaDEL DrugEx

 Feature filtering